Posted on

 Instead of approaching your users through manually sent emails, running automated email campaigns is a much better idea that could save you time.

-Also, it is better to send an email right when a person has just subscribed, as the brand is still fresh in their minds.
+P.S.
 If you miss this chance, you might just miss out on the chance to build a lasting impression, which can be a premise for future strong relations as well.

 Sets expectations

-Strengthens relationship and loyalty
+Strengthens relationships and loyalty

 Use a friendly tone